Pier 99

 Wait, what?

 But he had already pushed off and was ripping the pull-cord of the motor.
-The engine caught.
-He gave a little wave and headed back toward the docks.
-The engine’s sound faded until it was me and the river.
-The constant rush of traffic on the bridge faded into white noise.
-Little wakes slapped against the sand where I stood.
+He threw me a two-finger salute and turned back toward the docks.
+The sound of the engine faded as it zipped away.

 I closed my eyes.
-Breathed in.
+Water slapped the sand.
+I breathed in.
 No stench of a wrestling mat with years of sweat ground into the vinyl.
-No chlorine and naked bodies everywhere in the locker room.
+No ripe locker room.
 No sauna heat burning my nose, cooking me in two layers of sweats sandwiching a plastic suit.

-After a bit, I opened my eyes.
-Alone or not, I decided it was an adventure.
+After a while, I opened my eyes.
+Alone or not, this was an adventure.
 My own private island.
 I was Robinson Crusoe.
 I was Tom Sawyer.

-At the water’s edge, I found the graveyard.
-Waterlogged logs, too heavy to surface.
-Rotting planks.
-Whole trees trapped by the current and drowned against the pilings.
-A sunken tangle of slimy wood in shades of green and brown.
-It all faded to black in the depths.
-It looked like the entire pier had collapsed and sank right where it stood.
+At the water’s edge, I found drowned logs and rotting planks.
+Whole trees trapped by the current and choked against the pilings.
+A sunken tangle of green and brown faded to black in the depths.
+It looked like the entire pier had collapsed and sunk right where it stood.

-I stepped back from the water onto dry ground and looked around me.
-Other than these old pilings, there actually wasn’t anything here.
-No driftwood, no rocks, no plants.
-Nothing.
+I stepped back from the water and looked around.
+Other than these old pilings, it was bare.
+No driftwood or rocks and only a tuft of grass.
 Sand and dirt.
-I found a spot to sit and drew boobs in the sand.
+I found a spot to sit and drew boobs in the sand until the sun dipped behind the bridge, turning the sky a muted grayish blue.

-As evening turned, the sun dipped behind the bridge.
-The sky turned a muted blue-grey.
 That’s when I noticed the water.
 Once at the far end of the sandbar, it now engulfed half.
-The sand was disappearing under the rising tide.
-The only completely dry place was the high spot I had chosen to sit and wait on.
+The sand vanished beneath the rising tide.
+I stepped back toward higher ground.

-The water crept higher.
-Inch by inch.
-My shoes were wet.
-The visible sandbar shrank to a strip of about twenty feet.
+Water soaked my shoes as it rose.
+The sandbar shrank to a strip of about twenty feet.

 Fifteen.